 With all that everyone seems to be asking of you, it's nice to be able to get away for the summer and not worry about pressure.
 At camp, there are a huge number of activities to choose from and a terrific number of friends to do them with.
 We have tried to create an atmosphere at Camp Eagle Hill where peer pressure does not have to be a concern.

-This is what is stated in the enrollment form that your parents signed to register you for camp.
+This is what is stated in the enrollment form that your parents signed to register you for camp:

 "The Camp reserves the right to dismiss any camper whose condition, conduct, influence, or behavior, is deemed by the Camp to threaten, or be detrimental to, the Camp, its property and/or members of the camp community, or the camp's reputation."

 Camp Eagle Hill is not the place for experimentation.
-Tobacco, drugs and alcohol are FORBIDDEN, as is leaving your bunk after "lights out".
-We are a modern co-ed camp filled with years of tradition.
+Smoking, vaping and the use of drugs or alcohol are FORBIDDEN, as is leaving your bunk after "lights out".
+We are a modern co-ed camp filled with years of tradition, an excellent reputation in our local community and high standing within the summer camp industry.
 We pride ourselves on the quality of campers we attract.
 It is our hope that as an older camper, you will be a positive role model for the younger campers.
-Treat each other with respect, have fun, and use good judgment.
+Please treat each other with respect, have fun, use good judgment and enjoy your stay with us at Camp Eagle Hill.